sandromund/generative_adversarial_network/DEV_LOG.md

 # Dev Log

 26.03.24
-* Added GPU, training much faster now
+* Added GPU support, training much faster now
 * Generations are discrete but way to many non-zero values
 * Maybe other loss function?
+* Moved to LeakyReLU

 14.03.24